 Our Animal's Story

-There are four wolves in our pack.
-Our male wolves, Twister and Husker, are brothers and were born on April 30, 2015, at Omaha's Henry Doorly Zoo and Aquarium.
-Their fur is lighter in coloration.
+There are three wolves in our pack.
+Our male wolf, Twister, was born on April 30, 2015, at Omaha's Henry Doorly Zoo and Aquarium.
+His fur is lighter in coloration.
 The females, Hazel and Freya, arrived from Bear Country USA in Rapid City, South Dakota.
 Their birthdate is April 4, 2019.
 Our females are sisters and are easy to identify by their darker fur.